caplin/FlexLayout/README.md

 * tab - tabs specify the name of the component that they should host (that will be loaded via the factory) and the text of the actual tab.

+* border - borders contain a list of tabs and the index of the selected tab, they can only be used in the borders top level element.

 The main layout is defined with rows within rows that contain tabsets that themselves contain tabs.

 The model json contains 3 top level elements:

 * global - where global options are defined
-* layout - where the main row/tabset/tabs hierarchy is defined
+* layout - where the main row/tabset/tabs layout hierarchy is defined
-* border - where upto 4 borders are defined
+* borders - (optional) where up to 4 borders are defined ("top", "bottom", "left", "right").

 Weights on rows and tabsets specify the relative weight of these nodes within the parent row, the actual values do not matter just their relative values (ie two tabsets of weights 30,70 would render the same if they had weights of 3,7).

-example border section:
+example borders section:
 ```
-	"border": [
+	"borders": [
 		 {
+		    "type":"border",
 		 	"location": "left",
 			"children": [
 				{